AppleBoiy/cs203-c19-analysis/.github/README.md

 &copy; 2023 AppleBoiy &bull; [Code of Conduct](CODE_OF_CONDUCT.md) &bull; [GPL-3.0 license](../LICENSE)

-[^1]: Acknowledgment of key contributors who have made significant contributions to the development and success of this project.
-[View the full list of contributors](#contributors).
+[^1]: We extend our sincere gratitude to the dedicated authors and contributors who played pivotal roles in the development and success of this project.
+For a comprehensive list of contributors, kindly refer to the [contributors section](#contributors).
 [^2]: Yasir Raza, an esteemed expert with a notable presence on Kaggle, is the original dataset creator.
 [^3]: Kaggle, a reputable platform renowned for providing the foundational dataset for this project.
-[^4]: [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/): The Public Domain license allows creators to waive all rights to their works, making them freely available for any purpose, including commercial use, without restrictions.
+[^4]: The [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) license signifies a generous dedication by the authors to the public domain.
+It allows creators to relinquish all rights to their works, making them freely available for any purpose, including commercial use, without any encumbrances.